 Panel 3 Moderator: Julia King, Lambeth Palace

-15:15 Giles Mandelbrot – Warburg Institute
+15:15 Giles Mandelbrote – Aby Warburg’s legacy: The Warburg Institute Library and Collections

 16:45 Tim Pye - ‘Used for library purposes’ – the origin of the National Trust as a library organisation